wso2/docs-is/en/docs/setup/fronting-with-the-nginx-load-balancer.md

-When setting up the WSO2 Identity Server cluster with Nginx, you can follow the instructions given below (you must do this **after** setting up the cluster following the above instructions).
+When setting up the WSO2 Identity Server cluster with Nginx, you can follow the instructions given below (you must do this **after** setting up the cluster following the instructions in [deploying the identity server](../../setup/deployment-guide).

 !!! tip
     When clustering WSO2 Identity Server with a load balancer, you may need to